Transport coefficients of charged Gauss-Bonnet black holes with arbitrary topology: Five-Dimensional charged black holes

 It is well-known that vacuum solutions will restrict the gravitational potential to have a Ba\~{n}ados-Teitelboim-Zanelli (BTZ)-like form.
 In the presence of matter, the metric function $f(r)$ can allocate a linear term, relaxing its fall-off at infinity.
 This behavior is indeed possible in our setup by the appropriate choice of the structural function $H(P)$ to be

-where $\lambda$ is an arbitrary constant.
+where $\lambda$ is a coupling constant of the nonlinear electrodynamics model.
 This particular electrodynamics enables constructing an electrically charged BH stemming from the ansatz (\ref{eq:metric}).
 For the sake of completeness, the above structural function can be expressed via the $\mathcal{L}(F)$ formalism and presented in Appendix \ref{sec:appA}.
 The arbitrariness of the geometry is preserved modulo the demand of a base manifold with constant scalar curvature, denoted by $K$ as before.
 We recapitulate the values of the constant scalar curvature $K$ in Tab. \ref{tab:Thurston} for each of the Thurston geometries.

 Altogether, the solution for any non-maximally symmetric base manifold is uniquely determined to be